Optimal Designs for 2^k Factorial Experiments with Binary Response

+{It should be noted that the general purpose optimization algorithms might be a little slow and faster alternatives should exist.
+For example, the adaptive barrier method might be inefficient compared to transformations to obtain an unconstrained optimization problem.
+For the pseudo-Bayesian designs, it is possible that a fixed quadrature scheme would be faster, though possibly less accurate.
+Detailed study of the computational properties of the proposed algorithms is a topic for future research.}

-As mentioned in the previous section, if in the optimal allocation, some of $p_i$'s are zero then the resulting design is necessarily a fractional factorial one.
-However, even if all the $p_i$'s are substantially away from zero, the experimenter might still prefer to use a fractional factorial design.
-The reasons are that, for moderately large values of $k$, the total number of observations $n$ would become large, as well as the number of level changes which are expensive in many applications.
+\fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont If for the optimal allocation some $p_i$'s are zero, then the resulting design is necessarily a fractional factorial one.
+Even if all of the proportions in the optimal design are substantially away from zero, the experimenter may need, or prefer, to use a fractional factorial design, because even for moderately large values of $k$, the total number of observations $n$ would have to be large to get integer $np_i$'s.
 For linear models, the accepted practice is to use regular fractions due to the many desirable properties like minimum aberration and optimality.
 We will show that in our setup the regular fractions are often not optimal.
-However, let us start by identifying situations when they are optimal.
+As a first step, however, we start by identifying situations when they are optimal.

-We use $2^3$ designs for illustration. {More discussion on general cases can be found in Section~\ref{sec:robustsaturated}.} The design matrix for $2^3$ main-effects model consists of the first four columns of $X$ given in (\ref{xmat}) and $w_j$ represents the information in the $j$th experimental condition, i.e., the $j$th row of $X$.
-The maximum number of experimental conditions is fixed at a number less than $8$, and the problem is to identify the experimental conditions and corresponding $p_i$'s that optimize the design optimality criterion.
+We use $2^3$ designs for illustration.
+The {model matrix} for $2^3$ main-effects model consists of the first four columns of $X$ given in (\ref{xmat}) and $w_j$ represents the information in the $j$th experimental condition, i.e., the $j$th row of $X$.
+Suppose the maximum number of experimental conditions is fixed at a number less than $8$, and the problem is to identify the experimental conditions and corresponding $p_i$'s that optimize the objective function.
 Half fractions use $4$ experimental conditions (hence the design is uniform).
-The fractions defined by rows $\{1, 4, 6, 7\}$ and $\{2, 3, 5, 8\}$ are regular fractions, given by the defining relations $1=ABC$ and $-1=ABC$ respectively.
-If the assumed values of all the regression coefficients corresponding to the design factors are zeros, it leads to the case where all the $w_i$'s are equal and effectively reduces to the linear model, where the regular fractions are D-optimal.
+The half fractions defined by rows $\{1, 4, 6, 7\}$ and $\{2, 3, 5, 8\}$ are regular fractions, given by the defining relations $1=ABC$ and $-1=ABC$ respectively.
+If all regression coefficients except the intercept are zeros, then the regular fractions are D-optimal, since all the $w_i$'s are equal.
 The following Theorem identifies the necessary and sufficient conditions for regular fractions to be D-optimal in terms of $w_i$'s.

 \begin{theorem} For the $2^3$ main-effects model, suppose $\beta_1=0$ (which implies $w_1=w_5$, $w_2=w_6$, $w_3=w_7$, and $w_4=w_8$).
 The regular fractions $\{1,4,6,7\}$ and $\{2,3,5,8\}$ are D-optimal {within the class of half-fractions} if and only if